Is fear of science costing your firm? - part 2

 So qualifications must entail the right kind of scientific training, but it must also refer to the right kind of experience in the trenches to accompany it.
 However, these criteria are rarely checked when vetting prospective jury research practitioners.
 Those who purchase and acquire jury research – let’s call them consumers – are almost invariably trained as lawyers, and typically do not have scientific backgrounds.
 As a result, trial teams are simply not equipped to evaluate the soundness or rigor of scientific research, and so they do not evaluate potential jury research practitioners from the standpoint of scientific research training criteria.

-I recently watched an engaging young person become hired to conduct jury selection in a $100 million patent case.
+I once watched an engaging young person become hired to conduct jury selection in a $100 million patent case.
 She had previously worked in litigation for about one year and had never picked a jury before in her life.
 Perhaps unbelievably, in many cases, litigators do not even ask about experience, let alone credentials.
 I have no way to document these assertions except from my personal observation of actual trial teams, but I certainly would have no reason to make the contentions were they not in keeping with what I have actually seen.

 Instead of qualifications, jury research practitioners are most often hired based on other criteria, primarily relationships, liking and word of mouth.
 Real world examples of poor levels of predictive validity in existing jury research are unfortunately common, but easily understandable in the context of how the industry is structured and regulated (or rather unstructured and unregulated).
 For example, I was recently contacted by a major electronics firm, and I asked the trial team “Are you picking a litigation consultant based on qualifications or relationships?”
 The reply was “relationships.”
 After choosing a different jury research person, this defendant eventually was assessed damages of $23 million by the actual jury, while the other co-defendants had already settled out for far less.
 In other words, the company had the least strategically effective position of any party in the case, despite the fact that it had conducted jury research – with a practitioner chosen on the basis of “relationships.”